Pasu4/animdustry/doc/doc_js.md

 ```

 - **name:** The name of your mod.
 - **namespace:** The namespace of your mod.
 Must be a valid JavaScript variable name.
 An object with this name will be automatically created in global JavaScript context.
+Must not match the namespace of any other mod.
 - **author:** The main author of the mod.
 Other mentions can be placed in *credits.txt*.
 - **description:** The description of your mod.
 Currently does absolutely nothing.
+- **version:** The version of your mod.
+It is recommended to use [Semantic Versioning](https://semver.org/).
+- **dependencies:** A list of the namespaces of mods which must be installed for your mod to work.
+- **tags:** A list of tags that your mod will be searchable by.
+[Some tags have a specific meaning.](#tags)
 - **enabled:** Whether the mod should be loaded.
 Optional, defaults to `true`.
 - **debug:** Whether the mod is in debug mode.
 Debug mode allows to temporarily overwrite state variables for debugging.
 Optional, defaults to `false`.
 - **legacy:** Whether this mod is using the legacy JSON API.
 Should be `false` if you are making a JavaScript mod.
 Optional, defaults to `false`.